 In the words of Blieske: “[In the past] there was a policy missing, or the technology wasn’t quite ready, or people were not so serious about decarbonization.
 We don’t see those barriers anymore.”

 With those barriers removed, the Hydrogen Economy will tip into its long overdue renaissance in the 2020s.
-And that will create what Morgan Stanley (NYSE:MS) sees as an $11 trillion market in the coming decades.
+And that will create what Morgan Stanley (MS) sees as an $11 trillion market in the coming decades.

 Where will all this hypergrowth come from?

 We’ll see it in high-usage and long-range energy and transportation markets.
 That’s where hydrogen’s advantages over electric batteries shine brightest.
+And the hydrogen stocks therein are most likely to soar.

 The Final Word on Hydrogen Stocks